markdimi/Wikipedia-Disambiguation-Extractor/README.md

 ## What is Disambiguation in Wikipedia

-Disambiguation in Wikipedia simply put, is when an article redirects to other articles.
-This disambiguation article's only purpose is to redirect you.
-For more on disambiguation in Wikipedia visit the [Wiki article](https://en.wikipedia.org/wiki/Wikipedia:Disambiguation).
+A disambiguation  article in Wikipedia simply put, is when an article is put together to redirect to other articles ([example](https://en.wikipedia.org/wiki/Mercury)).
+For more on disambiguation in Wikipedia visit the [official article](https://en.wikipedia.org/wiki/Wikipedia:Disambiguation).